tomchentw/react-google-maps/README.md

 2. Ask in [the chat room][gitter-url]
 3. Create a Pull Request with your solutions to your problem

-Please, be noted, **no one**, I mean, **no one**, is obligated to help you in **ANY** means.
-Your time is valuable, so does our contributors.
+Please note: **no one**, I mean, **no one**, is obligated to help you in **ANY** way.
+Your time is valuable, so is our contributors'.
 Don't waste our time posting questions like “how do I do X with React-Google-Maps” and “my code doesn't work”.
 This is not the primary purpose of the issue tracker.
 Don't abuse.

 ## For contributors